The Class Couple

 Students selected global issues, wrote poetry that highlighted their issue in a metaphorical way.
 In the final stage of the project, students worked with local musicians to pen their analysis in to original music.
 The musicians worked with their ideas and lyrics to write the music and performed them at a event at

+Central Market.
 In a three phase project, students analyzed the historical context of a major global issue, wrote an original screenplay about the future of that topic, and then worked with a small group of like-topic students to write, produce, and present a short film.
 The event was held at the Capitol Theatre to a crowd of 200+.

 Students worked with local non-profit leaders to search for local organizations that are doing good work in our community and also represent the global issue.
 We worked with an art teacher to create an award that was presented at an evening event in downtown York.